 - Signposting to resources for young people, professionals and parent carers

-The pandemic has also impacted on our workforce and it continues to do.
+We continue to work together to challenge the stigma around mental health and to improve access for all our communities.
+We have seen unprecedented demands for increased support during and continuing since the pandemic.
+The pandemic has also impacted on our workforce and it continues to do so.
 Our workforce has time and time again demonstrated a commitment and passion for the work they do.
-They have adapted how and when they work, they have developed IT skills to ensure they continue to support our children, young people and their families.
+They have adapted how and when they work, they have developed new skills to ensure they continue to support our children, young people and their families.